 These days, most business and personal correspondence is done using email.
 This has virtually wiped out the use of the classic signature.
 However, you can get a media-rich signature added to your emails that can provide a wealth of information for others.
 Simply typing your name will be something you will never want to go back to again, once you start using Wisestamp’s signature features.

 You will especially like using our Hand Signature Maker.
-It’s a free web based application that lets you draw your signature using your mouse bad or device screen.
+It’s a free web-based application that lets you draw your signature using your mouse pad or device screen.

 Many people use our maker to take their hand signature from scribble to fully formed calligraphy.
-You can then download your final hand signature to your computer, or imbed it in your WIsestamp email signature block.
+You can then download your final hand signature to your compute for signing documents like PDF and Doc.

 Whether you are a freelancer, entrepreneur, or small business, Wisestamp can provide you with a signature solution that is simply unmatched anywhere else.
 We enable you to add a rich and professional signature to every email you send.